-Star of “Hereafter” Cecile De France Interview with Sarah Adamson
+Star of “Hereafter” Cecile De France Interview with Sarah Knight Adamson

 I interviewed Cecile De France at the Elysian Hotel in Chicago on October 14, 2010.
 She’s a Belgium actress who most of us haven’t seen in too many American films.
 She’s starring in Clint Eastwood’s new film, “Hereafter.”
 It’s about three people who are haunted by their mortality in different ways.
 Her character, Marie, is a French journalist.
 She has a near death experience and she starts to question her reality.